 The standard repayment period is set at 20 years.
 Upon request the repayment period may be extended to 30 years.
 In addition, the repayment period may be adjusted to provide disadvantaged communities with an incentive to use the DWSRF program.
 An approved applicant's maximum loan term is typically 20 years.
-However, if an entity qualifies as a disadvantaged community the option to extend the term (repayment period) based on the life of the project is available.
+However, the option to extend the term (repayment period) based on the life of the project is available.
 In no case will the extended loan term exceed the estimated life of the project.